GenomicsAotearoa/GenomicsAotearoa.github.io/index.md

 [GA-GITHUB-README-FIRST](https://github.com/GenomicsAotearoa/GA-GITHUB-README-FIRST)

-Note that the above is a private repository, so is only accessible to GA organisation members.
+Note that the above is a private repository, so is only accessible to GA organisation members who are logged into their GitHub accounts.

 ## Genomics Aotearoa repositories: